AdrianGheorghitoiu/Clearbit_files/README.md

 # Clearbit_files

-This repo includes csv files from Clearbit
+This repo includes csv and excel files from Clearbit